DSHIVAAY-23/Cosmwasm_IBC/README.md

 Functionality

-** Deployment: The smart contract is deployed on two separate blockchains (Chain A and Chain B).
+1 .Deployment: The smart contract is deployed on two separate blockchains (Chain A and Chain B).

-** IBC Setup: An IBC channel is established between the chains, specifically configured to handle messages for these contract instances.
+2. IBC Setup: An IBC channel is established between the chains, specifically configured to handle messages for these contract instances.
-** Initiation: The contract on Chain A sends an initial message to its counterpart on Chain B.
+3. Initiation: The contract on Chain A sends an initial message to its counterpart on Chain B.
-** Acknowledgment (ACK): Upon receiving the message, the contract on Chain B processes it and dispatches an acknowledgment (ACK) message(address) back to Chain A.
+4. Acknowledgment (ACK): Upon receiving the message, the contract on Chain B processes it and dispatches an acknowledgment (ACK) message(address) back to Chain A.
-** Replay: The contract on Chain A, within its ACK handler, automatically replays the original message.
+5. Replay: The contract on Chain A, within its ACK handler, automatically replays the original message.